Abigail

 Memorial Senior High School

 The renowned “BE SOMEONE” graffiti vibrantly painted above interstate 45 in my home city of Houston has long tugged on my energized heartstrings as a reminder to simply be passionate about being myself.
-This passion for being myself, expressed through my involvement and leadership in high school activities such as basketball, track, the Mustang Military Support Club, the National English Honor Society, Younglife, Fellowship of Christian Athletes and my church and my interests in the ocean, scuba diving, medicine and traveling (to name a few) have truly taught me the importance of trying to become the very best version of myself and trying to “BE SOMEONE” to my community.
+This passion for being myself, expressed through my involvement in various activities around campus and my many distinct interests such as scuba diving have truly taught me the importance of trying to become the very best version of myself and trying to “BE SOMEONE” to my community.
 Although “BE SOMEONE” has been painted over and repainted time and time again, its inspiring significance remains forever influential to my life.
 I have come to live my life by these two words.
 The “BE SOMEONE” perspective fuels my desires to conquer my greatest and most passionate ambitions in life and has turned me into the goal-oriented problem-solver that I am today.

 Major: